 • Deferment or forbearance available: Yes, up to 36 months

-• Interest rates: Fixed starting at 4.29% APR; Variable starting at 5.89% APR
+• Interest rates: Fixed starting at 4.45% APR; Variable starting at 5.88% APR

 • Bonus: $200 for refinancing 50k to $99,999; $1000 for refinancing 100k or more.

-Many personal finance blogs and student loan-focused websites embed referral links and take all of the referral bonus for themselves.
+Many personal finance blogs and student loan-focused websites embed referral links and take all of the referral bonuses for themselves.
 I think it's better for the reader and client to split it with you.

-How Does the Process Work and What are the Companies You Suggest?
+How Does the Process Work, and What are the Companies You Suggest?

 You can check your rate without affecting your credit score.
 Moreover, it only takes as little as a couple of minutes.
 I suggest checking at several companies, as you never know who will show up with the best interest rates to refinance your college costs.